 Christopher Johnny

-My name is Christopher Johnny and currently my position is the Climate Action Co-ordinator for the Dease River, Located in Good Hope Lake, B.C.
-My focus is the Community Energy Plan, and the Troutline Creek Hydro Project alongside my manager.
-Currently we are in the permitting process.
-My position as the Climate Action Co-ordinator started in October 2022, previously I worked in the mining industry as a mill operator for the past 12 years.
-Prior to mining, I worked as a big game guide for 6 years and for the forestry industry as a Forestry Operations Technician for a few years.
-As the opportunity for me to join the Climate Action Co-ordinator community presented itself, I left the mining industry to help my community to move forward with developing a Community Energy Plan and help where I can with the Run of the river hydro project our community is currently pursuing.
-In my spare time I overindulge in fishing, travelling, talking to my one and only son Colter on a daily basis through face time and spending every available minute with my spouse Tana.
+Christopher Johnny is currently the Climate Action Coordinator for the Dease River, located in Good Hope Lake, BC.
+His focus is the Community Energy Plan and the Troutline Creek Hydro Project alongside his manager.
+Currently Dease River is in the permitting process.
+Previously, he worked in the mining industry as a mill operator for 12 years, as a big game guide for six years and for the forestry industry as a Forestry Operations Technician for a few years.
+As the opportunity for him to join the Climate Action Coordinator community presented itself, he left the mining industry to help his community move forward with developing a Community Energy Plan and to help where he could with the Run of the River hydro project that his community is currently pursuing.
+In his spare time, he overindulges in fishing, travelling, talking to his one and only son Colter on a daily basis through face time and spending every available minute with his spouse Tana.

 Holly Johnson